gmatiash/campaign-tracker/README.md

 - **Turn flow** — Start/Order, Roll NPC initiative, Next turn; round and the active combatant live on the shared Scene and highlight the active token on the map.
 - **Undo turn** — state is snapshotted at the start of every turn so you can step back.
-- **New combat** — clears the encounter (NPCs, tokens, templates, map image, fog, walls, damage, conditions, initiative, round) while keeping the party (PCs).
+- **New combat** — clears the encounter (NPCs, tokens, templates, map image, fog, walls, lights, damage, conditions, initiative, round) while keeping the party (PCs).

 ### Collaboration & persistence
 - **Local-first** IndexedDB by default; nothing leaves the browser.